First Time Cannabis Users : A Guide

 1) Your Environment – choose a place where you feel safe and comfortable.
 Your home or a friend’s house, preferably.
 Your overall comfort is what is most important.
 Wherever you are, make sure you don’t have to drive for a few hours.

-2) Know Your Cannabis – different strains have very different effects.
+2) Know Your Herb – different strains have very different effects.
 Sativas are more cerebral and energizing, which can be anxiety-inducing for some.
 Indicas are more sedative and relaxing.
 Hybrids can be a happy medium, but talk to your budtender about your end-goal, listen to their advice, and choose appropriately.
 Consider a strain lower in THC, or a strain with high-CBD.
 CBD will actually counter some of the effects of THC, and help keep anxiety away.

 4) and accessories – grinding the bud, produces even sized particles which tend to burn more consistently, however, your fingers do a decent job as well.
 Accessories are optional.